fbpx

 Visiting

-While the unique habitats found on this reserve offer extraordinary opportunities for nature viewing, the dune ecosystems are extremely vulnerable to erosion from trampling.
+While the unique habitats found on this property offer extraordinary opportunities for nature viewing, the dune ecosystems are extremely vulnerable to erosion from trampling.
 As there is currently no trail system in place, we would appreciate it if Ontario Nature members and supporters allow us to make a management plan and create a trail that avoids sensitive plants, animals and ecosystems before visiting this property.

 For more information please contact Ontario Nature.